-History of United States Pacific Command
+History of United States Indo-Pacific Command

-The present U.S. Pacific Command (USPACOM) includes areas originally assigned to two other unified commanders.
+The present U.S. Indo-Pacific Command (USINDOPACOM) includes areas originally assigned to two other unified commanders.
 The Far East Command, which had been established on January 1, 1947, was disestablished on July 1, 1957, and all its responsibilities were assumed by the Pacific Command.
 That same day the command assumed some of the responsibilities of the Alaskan Command and individual Army and Air Force component commands for the Pacific also were established in Hawaii.

 In October 1957, the then Commander in Chief, Pacific Command (CINCPAC) headquarters moved from Makalapa to Camp H.M.
 Smith, which is also the headquarters of Commander, Marine Forces Pacific.
 CINCPAC also served concurrently as Commander in Chief, U.S. Pacific Fleet until January 1958, when the U.S. Pacific Fleet became a separate component with its own commander.